2024

 Designing a Scalable, Automated 3D Printing Farm

 We started by defining exactly what we wanted the system to achieve.
-It had to be fast, reliable, scalable, and easy to operate.
-We also wanted to support a wide variety of print materials, including TPU, which is commonly used in flexible grippers and mounts.
+It had to be fast, scalable, and capable of industrial 3D printing workloads.
+We also needed to support a wide variety of materials, including TPU, which is critical for the flexible grippers and mounts we use in automation.

 Robotic Bed Handling

-The first step was automating the most repetitive and time-consuming task: bed loading and unloading.
-We built a custom robot, developed entirely in-house, that takes care of this process.
+The first step in achieving true 3D print farm automation was eliminating the most repetitive task: bed swapping.
+Our custom robot, developed entirely in-house, manages this continuous 3D printing production cycle:

-The robot picks up completed beds and places them on custom-designed shelves.
+The robot identifies completed prints, picks up the build plate, and places it on custom racking.

-It then loads a new, clean bed into the printer and signals the system to begin the next job.
+It immediately loads a clean bed into the Bambu Lab printer and signals the system to begin the next job.

-All movements are pre-calculated and calibrated for each machine position.
+All movements are calibrated for each machine position to ensure precision.

-This robot now handles dozens of prints per day across 44 machines.
-It works consistently, without breaks, and can be expanded easily as we add new printers.
+This robot now handles dozens of prints per day across 44 machines, enabling automated batch printing without human intervention.

 Scalability by Design